Athenian-Computer-Science/debugging-comments-assignment-template/README.md

 ## Example
 ```
 Name: Anna
-Grade: 10th
+Grade: 10

 Output: Hello Anna!
 I can't wait to be in 10th grade too!
 ```

 ## Suggested Approach
-1. Be careful to direct the user and choose your print statement carefully.
-For example, if the user enters `10` and you expected `10th`, the response will refer to `10 grade` which doesn't make sense.
-How you format it is up to you as long as it works, both grammatically and programmatically.
-You can avoid issues by including formatting directions in your input prompt.
+1. Be careful to format your print statement carefully, so the format of the output matches the format above.
-2. There is no test code for this assignment.
-Run youor program a few times to be sure you are satisfied, then commit and push.
+2. Run your program a few times to be sure you are satisfied, then commit and push.
+Then, check the feedback in the Pull Requests on GitHub.
+Be sure you pass both the accuracy and the style tests.